dynamsoft-docs/barcode-reader-docs-server/programming-old/python/api-reference/BarcodeReader/constructor-and-destructor-v9.6.20.md

 if reader != None:
    # Add your code here to call decoding method, process barcode results and so on
    # ...
+   # Recycle the instance to make it idle for other concurrent tasks
    reader.recycle_instance()
 ```